 On July 30, 1865, shortly after the Lincoln assassination and the end of the Civil War, a paddle steamer named Brother Jonathan took to the sea off the coast of northern California.
 It had been overloaded with gold and was precariously weighed down, so it was especially vulnerable to the large storm it soon faced.
 The ship went under after striking an uncharted rock, and took with it 225 lives and its huge cargo of gold.

 That is what Bells Will Ring is about: loss, tightly-knotted irony, the consequences of passion, and the surreal conversations that are always taking place between past and future.
 But it is also about the cracks between these things, through which we find joy and relief and love.

 "Let love and friendship on that day, Hurrah, Hurrah!

 Thanks for listening,

-Bells Will Ring was first released by John Donovan in September of 2010.
-It was originally mixed and mastered by John in the free audio editing program Audacity.
-The album has now been professionally remastered by TW Walsh (twwalsh.tumblr.com/discography
+Bells Will Ring was recorded, engineered, and released by John Donovan in September of 2010.
+The album has now been remastered by TW Walsh (twwalsh.tumblr.com/discography

 Artwork by Katie Lochhead (firstname.lastname@example.org